huggingface/blog/community-datasets.md

 Argilla and Hugging Face [launched](https://huggingface.co/posts/dvilasuero/680660181190026) `Data is Better Together`, an experiment to collectively build a preference dataset of prompt rankings.
 In a few days, we've had:

-- Over 346 people contributed rankings
+- 350 community contributors labeling data
 - Over 11,000 prompt ratings

 See the [progress dashboard](https://huggingface.co/spaces/DIBT/prompt-collective-dashboard) for the latest stats!